 The encounter of these travellers with Egypt was shaped by their preconceptions, and some of these more recent preconceptions were born from works like the Description de l'Egypte.
 Said, in Orientalism, wrote at length about how the Description de l'Egypte, the product of the French savants which accompanied the military occupation of Egypt at the turn of the century was formative in early Orientalism.
 The Description was preceded by some travel narratives, like Volney's and Denon's Voyages, and contemporary with or succeeded by others like the many writers detailed in this chapter, but it was even more a product of enlightenment thinking than these personal travel narratives.
 While many of the travellers pledged objectivity, the Description was designed as a purely scientific description of Egypt as it had been and as it was then.
 Travellers to Egypt were essentially performing the same act as the Description and the Savants, but in more personal ways.
-Said wrote of the Description: 'To save an event from oblivion is in the Orientalist's mind the equivalent of turning the Orient into a theatre for his representations of the Orient.'40 accuracy of his descriptions and correcting some slight omissions.41 Volney's late eighteenth-century travel writing was more critical and based in the Enlightenment tradition than the works of most previous travellers.42 Later travellers like those of the 1810s and 1820s would to some extent follow Volney's lead, but this was not universal.
+Said wrote of the Description: "To save an event from oblivion is in the Orientalist's mind the equivalent of turning the Orient into a theatre for his representations of the Orient.'

+The travel writers of the post-Napoleonic war period in Egypt were not especially different from those who had visited the country earlier.
+Writers, like the Royal Navy commanders Charles Leonard Irby and James Mangles constantly referred to Volney, referring their readers to the accuracy of his descriptions and correcting some slight omissions.
+Volney's late eighteenth-century travel writing was more critical and based in the Enlightenment tradition than the works of most previous travellers.
+Later travellers like those of the 1810s and 1820s would to some extent follow Volney's lead, but this was not universal.
 These travellers of the 1810s and 1820s are now largely forgotten, with the exception of Belzoni, who remains a towering figure in the history of Europe's cultural colonisation of ancient Egypt.
 Writers focusing on travel writing in Egypt like Anthony Sattin or editors like Paul and Janet Starkey have, however, largely focussed on later writers, after the development of steam travel, and once Muhammad Ali's efforts to gain independence had faltered.
 The role of travellers in the 1810s and 1820s in helping to construct a cultural imperialist view of Egypt has been largely underexplored.
 Even outside Egypt, travel writing theorists like Mary Louise Pratt have focused on later periods.